educ8s/Arduino-Pong-Game-OLED-SSH1106/README.md

 # Arduino Pong Game OLED SSH1106
- Arduino Pong Game OLED

-# Arduino Pong Game OLED SSH1106

-Short description
+This is a Pong Game on a Raspberry Pi Pico and an 1.3" OLED display with the SSH1106 driver.
+The Raspberry Pi Pico can update the display as fast as 60 times per second.

 # Video Tutorial